 At Guider, we support our partners in this area by running onboarding webinars for mentors and mentees, covering benefits, best practice, and how to get the most out of the platform.
 We find this helps to provide an official start to the programme, and catch any questions or concerns before attentions drift.

 Don't stop at a launch event, but schedule in a mid-way point and wrap up event too.
 This will help create a sense of community around the programme, maintain momentum, and provide a platform to celebrate success.
+For tips on effectively starting out, you should check out this article on starting mentoring programs.

 If you've tried all of the above and are still struggling to recruit mentors and mentees to your mentoring programme, it could be worth revisiting the design phase to make sure there is no misalignment between what you're trying to do and what you're offering.